What is a personal loan?

-A personal loan can be used as an immediate help for an urgent need.
+A personal loan can be used as an immediate help to meet urgent cash requirements.
 As it does not come attached with an end-use criterion like a home loan or vehicle loan, a personal loan can be put to use for a multitude of reasons like renovating your home, funding a wedding, taking a holiday abroad, buying high-end gadgets, down payment for a home loan, the list is just endless.

-The current rate of interest for personal loans can range anywhere between 11.25% to 35.1%.
+The current rate of interest for personal loans can range anywhere from 8.55% approximately to 36% approximately.
 The rates for a personal loan are generally decided by your lender based on your credit score, income level, and the other liabilities being serviced by you.

-While going to the bank, you need to carry your ID proof, loan account number, and a cheque if there is any amount to be paid.
-The bank official will verify your documents and loan account before proceeding for the closure.
+- While going to the bank, you need to carry your ID proof, loan account number, and a cheque if there is any amount to be paid.
+The bank official will verify your documents and loan account before proceeding with the closure.

-After completing the process, your account will automatically be closed.
-You need to get ‘Non-Objection Certificate’ (NOC) from the bank which is the proof of closing the loan.
+- After completing the process, your account will automatically be closed.
+You need to get a ‘Non-Objection Certificate’ (NOC) from the bank which is proof of closing the loan.
 The certificate states that the borrower has repaid the entire loan and there is no outstanding balance pending.

-You can also call the customer care and seek support in closing your personal loan.
+- You can also call customer care and seek support in closing your personal loan.

 Repaying your entire loan before the tenure ends is called pre-closure or prepayment.
 Some lenders levy a penalty for pre-closing the loan.
 However, pre-closure will help you lower your interest rate and debt burden.
 Following are the procedures involved in pre-closing your personal loan.